Aboriginal and Torres Strait Islander young people are significantly over-represented in the justice system for complex and often historic reasons.

 - A clear financial picture of the cost of implementation and the costs saved through effective implementation.

-Three initial circuit breakers are being implemented into the community.
+Three initial circuit breakers have been implemented into the community.

-- Initiatives will be put in place to address issues in regard to bail, sentencing and the Youth Offenders Act.
-This will include increased use of warnings, engagement of the Magistrates Court around alternative options, community based sentencing and increased use of Youth Justice Conference youth workers.
+- Initiatives addressing issues in regard to bail, sentencing and the Youth Offenders Act, including the increased use of warnings, engagement of the Magistrates Court around alternative options, community based sentencing and increased use of Youth Justice Conference youth workers.

-- Warrants clinics will be introduced to allow facilities where those issued with a warrant can meet with a lawyer, community corrections office, and YOTS representatives who will assist with court applications.
+- Warrants clinics have been introduced to allow facilities where those issued with a warrant can meet with a lawyer, community corrections office, and YOTS representatives who will assist with court applications.

-- Drivers programs, education programs and assistance to youth trying to obtain their licence will be promoted to address the prevalence of automobile theft and driving offences.
+- Drivers programs, education programs and assistance to young people trying to obtain their licence are being provided to address the prevalence of automobile theft and driving offences.